Konecny-less Flyers flirt with upset but fall to Rangers

 On that power play, Ersson denied Alexis Lafreniere with a stellar split save.
 But when the action went to 4-on-4, Lafreniere beat Ersson with a shot from the circle.

-• Nicolas Deslauriers and the Rangers' rookie Rempe dropped the gloves on their first shift.
+• Nicolas Deslauriers and Rempe dropped the gloves on the big rookie's first shift of the game.

+"I saw him kind of lurking in the warmup and I'm a guy that doesn't take no for an answer often," Deslauriers said.
+"I just went politely and said, 'We going to do this?'
+That's how it is."

 Talk about a heavyweight bout.
 The fight was one that would make the Broad Street Bullies smile.